Functional quantization-based stratified sampling methods: Vector and functional quantization

-The quantity $\| X-\Proj_{\Gamma}(X) \|_p$ is called the mean $L^p$-quantization error.
-When this minimum is reached, one refers to optimal quantization.
-The problem of the existence of a minimum have been investigated for decades on its numerical and theoretical aspects in the finite dimensional case \cite{PagesIntegVectorQuant,GrafLushgyMonograf}. \begin{itemize} \item For every $N \geq 1$, the $L^p$-quantization error is Lipschitz continuous and reaches a minimum.
-An $N$-tuple that achieves the minimum has pairwise distinct components, as soon as $\card(\supp(\PP_X)) \geq N$.
-This result stands in the general abstract case of a random variable valued in a reflexive Banach space.
-(This has been prooved in \cite{LuschgyPagesFunctional3}.) \item If $\card(X(\Omega))$ is infinite, this minimum strictly decreases to $0$ as $N$ goes to infinity.
-The rate of convergence is ruled by theorem \ref{thm:buckley_wise_graf_luschgy} in the finite dimensional case. \end{itemize}
+The quantity $\| X-\Proj_{\Gamma}(X) \|_p$ is called the mean $L^p$ quantization error.
+The problem of the existence of a minimum is addressed in \cite{PagesIntegVectorQuant,GrafLushgyMonograf} for the finite-dimensional case. \begin{itemize} \item For every $N \geq 1$, the mean $L^p$ quantization error is Lipschitz continuous and reaches a minimum.
+An $N$-tuple that achieves the minimum has pairwise distinct components, as soon as $\card(\supp(\PP_X)) \geq N$. \end{itemize} This result stands in the general case of a random variable valued in a reflexive separable Banach space \cite{LuschgyPagesFunctional3}. \begin{itemize} \item If the support of $\PP_X$ has infinite cardinal, the optimal quantization error decreases, and converges to $0$ as the quantization level $N$ goes to infinity.
+In the finite-dimensional case, and for distributions that are absolutely continuous with respect to the Lebesgue measure, the rate of convergence is ruled by Theorem \ref{thm:buckley_wise_graf_luschgy}. \end{itemize}